fabian-sp/snspp/README.md

 ### Examples

 The package already contains the following losses

 * `logistic_loss`: the loss for logistic regression.
 * `lsq`: the squared loss.
 * `tstudent_loss`: loss for regression with Student-t residuals.
 * `huber_loss`: the Huber loss function.
 * `squared_hinge_loss`: the squared hinge loss.

-The definitions for these classes can be found in `snspp/helper/loss1`, `snspp/helper/loss2` and `snspp/helper/tstudent`.

 and regularizers
 * `L1Norm`: the l1-norm.
 * `Ridge`: the squared l2-norm (known from ridge regression).
 * `Zero`: the constant zero function for unregularized problems.

-The definitions for these classes can be found in `snspp/helper/regz`.
+For examples of loss functions, see `snspp/helper/loss1`, `snspp/helper/loss2` and `snspp/helper/tstudent`.
+For examples of regularizers, see `snspp/helper/regz`.

 Note that for optimal performance `f` and `phi` should be [Numba jitted classes](https://numba.pydata.org/numba-doc/dev/user/jitclass.html).

 ## First-order methods

 The package also contains fast implementations of AdaGrad [1], SVRG [2] and SAGA [3].
 These algorithms do not need all of the methods listed above.
 In general, only `eval` for evaluation (which is not actually used for the algorithm) and `g` for computing gradients is needed for `f`.
 For `phi` we only need the `prox` method (and for AdaGrad a `adagrad_prox` method which computes the proximal operator wrt a custom norm).

 **Note:** The implementation of these algorithms is only available for Numba-jitted function classes.

 ## References